Our Training Program

-Each boy progresses through the following training levels at his own rate, gaining not only musical knowledge and skills, but also growing in confidence and personal independence.
+Each boy progresses through the following training levels of the Australian Boys Choir at his own rate, gaining not only musical knowledge and skills, but also growing in confidence and personal independence.
 A feature of the Choir is the unique 'career path' for boys after their voices change: the Kelly Gang for those of secondary-school age and The Vocal Consort for young adults.

 Each boy starts as a Probationer for one school semester.
 Emphasis is placed on experiencing music through enjoyment, and the discipline and skill of singing and an understanding of the language of music is gradually and gently instilled by trained specialist staff.